Air Conditioner Electrical Problems

 Your air conditioner follows a carefully orchestrated sequence of operation when starting up or shutting down.
 The AC control board (sometimes called an AC circuit board) is what governs the AC sequence of operations.

 We test the components of your air conditioning system independently.
-If each component is working, its possible the AC circuit board is bad.
+If each component is working, it’s possible the AC circuit board is bad.
 It’s possible to repair a circuit board, but it’s typically best (and easier) to replace an AC circuit board instead.